mctweb/torphins-playgroup/content/pages/faqs.md

           take several photographs to show the children’s progression as well as for quality assurance. \r\n"
         title: How will I know what my child has been doing in the sessions?
+      - title: How can I be sure that my child is safe while they are at Playgroup
+        body: "Playgroup has a library of policies and procedures that staff, the committee, and parents are required to read on a regular basis.
+These policies are formally reviewed and updates in line with Scottish Government guidance.\

+          \r

+          Please visit our [resources](/resources) section to download our [policies](/resources#Policies).
+If you have any questions or would like to discuss any of our policies further, please do not hesitate to get in touch on
+          (enquiry@torphinsplaygroup.co.uk)[mailto:enquiry@torphinsplaygroup.co\
+          .uk]"
 ---